foxglove/foxglove-cli/README.md

     $ git clone git@github.com:foxglove/foxglove-cli.git
     $ make install

-### Usage
+## Getting started

+Create a [free Foxglove account](https://console.foxglove.dev/signup) to start importing and interacting with data.

-Run `foxglove -h` for complete usage documentation.
+Run `foxglove -h` for complete documentation.

-#### Authenticating
+### Authentication

-Before interacting with data, you must [create a free Foxglove account](https://console.foxglove.dev/signup) and authenticate from the command line:
+Log in to your Foxglove account from the command line:

 ```
 $ foxglove auth login